- Angela Crosby

-The 2012-13 season will be Angela Crosby’s first at the University of Florida, however, she brings 14 years of collegiate experience to Gainesville, having served as an assistant coach at Appalachian State, UT-Chattanooga, Memphis, Virginia Tech and Charlotte.
+The 2013-14 season is Angela Crosby’s second at the University of Florida, as she has compiled 15 years of collegiate experience, having served as an assistant coach at Appalachian State, UT-Chattanooga, Memphis, Virginia Tech and Charlotte.

 Crosby, like the other Gator assistant coaches, will head an academic team which is comprised of current squad members who report directly to her with progress of their classroom endeavors, supplementing the attention each player receives from Judy Traveis, the Gators’ academic advisor.

 Additionally, Cosby will work closely with fellow assistant coach Murriel Page on the development of the post players.
 She will help in all aspects of the Gator’s recruiting efforts.

 During the 2007-08 academic year, Crosby served as the Assistant Dean of Students, Registrar and Girls’ basketball coach at Whitefield Academy in Mableton, Ga.
 Before her time at Whitefield Academy, she served as the recruiting coordinator at the University of Memphis from 2004 through 2007, when she also was responsible for the development of post players.

 Before taking the position at Memphis, she spent four years as an assistant coach on the University of Tennessee-Chattanooga coaching staff.
 While at UT-Chattanooga, the Lady Mocs captured four Southern Conference regular-season and tournament titles and advanced to the NCAA Championships all four years, reaching the second round in 2004.